vivek-nexus/KnowFuelPrice/README.md

    [How to Find Latitude & Longitude of a Place on Phone/Computer?](https://support.google.com/maps/answer/18539)

 # Use Cases
- - **Many organisations make payments to vendors with Diesel price as an important component in PO.
+ - **Many organisations make payments to vendors with Fuel price as an important component in PO.
 Price at a particular location can be monitored on daily basis/weekly basis or any other logic, to dynamically include price changes in invoice.**
  - Find nearest outlet with lowest price, without having to pay for Maps API.
  - Run this as a Web Service to provide customer convenience on locating outlet and pricing info.